ralfbiedert/rust_issues/README.md

 # Background

-We have a Rust project `dylib` where we want to produce a shared library (`.dll`, `.dylib`, `.so`) for various platforms.
+We have a Rust project `dylib` where we want to produce a shared library (.dll, .dylib, .so) for various platforms.
 As part of the build process we also want to verify the provided headers match the library.

-Do do that we have a separate project `dylib_test`, where we extract C doc tests into individual `generated_nnn.c` files, produce a `generated.rs` file that knows all C tests, and emits a `#[test]` for each, which we then want to run with `cargo test`.
+To do that we have a separate project `dylib_test`, where we extract C doc tests into individual `generated_nnn.c` files, produce a `generated.rs` file that knows all C tests, and emits a `#[test]` for each, which we then want to run with `cargo test`.

-The `dylib` project should only emit a `cdylib`, and the `dylib_test` should only link against that `cdylib`, to make the actual `.dll`, ... works.
+The `dylib` project should only emit a `cdylib`, and the `dylib_test` should only link against that `cdylib`, to make the actual .dll, ... works.